Username or E-mail:

 An Inordinately Long Article About Writing Sexual Orientations and Gender Identities

 However, groups that had no voice a decade ago are making themselves known, pushing their way into mainstream society with sharp elbows, perseverance, and a megaphone in each hand.
 Naturally, this is leading the world of artistry into a position of curiosity and ally-ship.
-So the question has been posed: how does a cis, heterosexual ally go about writing a character who is not cis and/or heterosexual?
+So this question has been posed: how does a cis, heterosexual ally go about writing a character who is not cis and/or heterosexual?

 Write them as a person.